chanux/notes.chanux.me/docs/terraform/flexible.md

 module code, in some cases.

-For example, to resolve object relationships based on available info (ex: map keys), you need to be comfortable with [`for` expressions](https://developer.hashicorp.com/terraform/language/expressions/for)
+For example, to resolve object relationships based on available info (ex: map keys), in some cases you need to be comfortable with [`for` expressions](https://developer.hashicorp.com/terraform/language/expressions/for)

-When you are building complete modules using these ideas, things become highly dynamic and there may be cases where you have to use nested loops.
+When you are building complete modules using these ideas, things become highly dynamic and you are destined to come across cases where you have to use nested loops.
+I hope [this guide](https://gist.github.com/chanux/e9ebabb46169b9d2c46c331f56da4800) will help demistifying nested loops!

-Hope [this
-guide](https://gist.github.com/chanux/e9ebabb46169b9d2c46c331f56da4800) will
-help demistify nested loops!

 ## To try or not to try